Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-edge-identity/edge-identity-release-notes.md

 ## April 8, 2021

-### iOS & Android AEPEdgeIdentity 1.0.0
+### iOS & Android Identity 1.0.0

-The Adobe Experience Platform Edge Identity (AEPEdgeIdentity\) mobile extension is now available on iOS and Android!
-This extension enables identity management with the Adobe Experience Platform and Adobe Experience Cloud solutions, by leveraging Experience Edge capabilities.
-You can now find the `Edge Identity` extension in the Launch extensions catalog for mobile properties.
+The Adobe Experience Platform Identity (AEPEdgeIdentity\) mobile extension is now available on iOS and Android!
+This extension enables handling of user identity data from a mobile app when using the Adobe Experience Platform SDK and the Edge Network extension.
+You can now find the `Identity` extension in the Launch extensions catalog for mobile properties.